sanjaysingh/editor/README.md

 ### Overview
 - Host starts a session to generate a short key like `ABC-234` and a sharable URL
 - Viewers join with the key or open the URL; their editor becomes read-only
-- Host’s content updates are broadcast live to all viewers via WebSockets
+- Host's content, cursor position, and language selection are broadcast live to all viewers via WebSockets
+- Viewers automatically receive language changes from the host (language dropdown is disabled for viewers)
-- Host can stop the session at any time (viewers see “Session ended”)
+- Host can stop the session at any time (viewers see "Session ended")

 ### How it works
 ```mermaid